Islombek9717/houzing/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was is available on github  [Houzing](https://github.com/Islombek9717/houzing).

+# You can see the Demo [Houzing](https://github.com/Islombek9717/houzing).

 ## Available Scripts